felixlapierre/felixlapierre/README.md

 ### Hi there 👋

+I work at AppDirect as an Associate Software Developer.

-I'm a fourth-year software engineering student at Concordia University.
+I have a degree in Software Engineering from Concordia University.

 I'm skilled in Java, Javascript, Typescript, C# and C++.